 Planning for the Worst in Tufts Now offers a look at how departments can prepare for a variety of disasters.
 We may not think of a winter storm as a “disaster”, but it can disrupt our organization, impacting teaching, research, patient care, and critical operations.

 The nature of the university’s activities and the complexity of operations require that certain services be provided at all times.
 Please speak with your supervisor now to understand if you may be required to report for work even during a university closing, such as a snow day.
-See pp. 33-34 in the Employee Handbook for details.
+See the Employee Handbook for details.

 In emergency situations – including weather closures – employees may be directed by their supervisor to work remotely.
 Prepare by reviewing the Telecommuting Guidelines and making sure you are able to access technology to support uninterrupted productivity.
 Tufts Technology Services offers guidance for working off campus or with personal devices.